-At March 31, 2020, total assets decreased by 13.2% from December 31, 2019.
+At June 30, 2020, total assets decreased by 4.1% from December 31, 2019 as the Company reacted to significantly increased volatility since the outbreak of the coronavirus and reduced its exposure to risk in it inventories and clients reduced their borrowing.
+These reductions will likely be eased over the longer term as conditions begin to normalize.
 The Company satisfies its need for short-term financing from internally generated funds and collateralized and uncollateralized borrowings, consisting primarily of bank call loans, stock loans, and uncommitted lines of credit.
 We finance our trading in government securities through the use of securities sold under agreements to repurchase ("repurchase agreements").
-We met our longer-term capital needs through the issuance of the 6.75% Senior Secured Notes due 2022 (the "Notes") (see "Refinancing" below).
+We met our longer-term capital needs through the issuance of the 6.75% Senior Secured Notes due 2022 (the "Notes") (see "Senior Secured Notes" below).
 Oppenheimer has arrangements with banks for borrowings on a fully-collateralized basis.
 The amount of Oppenheimer's bank borrowings fluctuates in response to changes in the level of the Company's securities inventories and customer margin debt, changes in notes receivable from employees, investment in furniture, equipment and leasehold improvements, and changes in stock loan balances and financing through repurchase agreements.
-At March 31, 2020, the Company had \$203.1 million of such borrowings outstanding compared to outstanding borrowings of \$nil at December 31, 2019.
+At June 30, 2020, the Company had \$13.0 million of such borrowings outstanding compared to outstanding borrowings of \$nil at December 31, 2019.
 The Company also has some availability of short-term bank financing on an unsecured basis.

 The Company's overseas subsidiaries, Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited, are subject to local regulatory capital requirements that restrict our ability to utilize their capital for other purposes.
-The regulatory capital requirements for Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited were \$4.1 million and \$387,020, respectively, at March 31, 2020.
+The regulatory capital requirements for Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited were \$4.4 million and \$387,000, respectively, at June 30, 2020.
 The liquid assets at Oppenheimer Europe Ltd. are primarily comprised of cash deposits in bank accounts.

 The liquid assets at Oppenheimer Investments Asia Limited are primarily comprised of investments in U.S. Treasuries and cash deposits in bank accounts.
 Any restrictions on transfer of these liquid assets from Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited to the Company or its other subsidiaries would be limited by regulatory capital requirements.